 If your power meter is consistent, you can compare your performance and improvement over time.
 If it’s not, then you really don’t know how you are doing relative to your training plan or goals or where you best slot in with your fellow Zwift riders or whether you are getting any faster on a given course you may regularly ride to test yourself.

 Zero-offset is an easy process for most power meters.
-Put your bike outside for a few minutes for it to come to ambient temperature while you put on your shoes, helmet, etc. Turn on your head unit, wake up the power meter by moving whatever it’s attached to, move the power meters into position if one is prescribed, and push the zero-offset button on your head unit.
+Put your bike outside for a few minutes for it to come to ambient temperature while you put on your shoes, helmet, etc. Turn on your head unit, wake up the power meter by moving whatever it’s attached to, move it into position if one is prescribed, and push the zero-offset button on your head unit.
 Within a few seconds the zero-offset is done and off you go on your ride.
 With the POWRLINK, the zero-offset is done automatically once you set up the bike as I’ve described

 If it is the first ride since you transferred your power meter from another bike or you didn’t have a chance to put it outside for a few minutes before you jumped on, ride it for a few hundred yards/meters to make sure everything is on tight and at temperature and then do your zero-offset.